 Without considering cosmetic issues, there are still a few instances where a new toilet is a good idea.
 To help you determine when to replace a toilet, take a look at some common problems that you may encounter.

-- It needs too many repairs - Rebuilding a toilet can include quite a few items in the tank like its handle, the flapper, and the fill valve to say the least.
-This list of repairs can be easily done, but it will cost you money and requires time.
-Weighing these repair costs versus a new toilet is a smart practice especially if your toilet suffers from any of the other problems listed below.
-If your planning or replacing your toilet anytime soon then save the money on the repair and replace the toilet instead.
-This will save you money in the long run even though it will a bigger expense up front.
+Rebuilding a toilet can include quite a few items in the tank, like its handle, the flapper, and the fill valve.
+Some of these repairs can be easily done, but it will cost you money and requires time.
+Weighing these repair costs versus a new toilet is a smart practice, especially if your toilet suffers from any of the other problems listed below.
+If you're planning on replacing your toilet anytime soon, then save the money on the repair and replace the toilet instead.
+This will save you money in the long run, even though it will a bigger expense up front.

 There are times when hairline cracks develop in the tank or bowl of a toilet.
 These small cracks can turn into a flood of water at the worst possible time.
 Porcelain cracks can also be the source of an active leak.
 Inspect your tank and bowl for any cracks occasionally when you clean the toilet.
-If you spot a crack it is always a good idea to replace the toilet before it breaks completely.
-If the crack is located in the toilet bowl, it is not as urgent to replace the toilet, but keep an eye out for leaking water when you flush.
+If you spot a crack, it is always a good idea to replace the toilet before it breaks completely.
+If the crack is located in the toilet bowl, it is not as urgent to replace the toilet but keep an eye out for leaking water when you flush.
 An unnoticed leak can lead to a ruined floor over time.

-As the surface of the toilet porcelain gets worn or scratched it will become increasing difficult to keep clean.
+As the surface of the toilet porcelain gets worn or scratched, it will become increasingly difficult to keep clean.
 This is more often the case with an older toilet that has been scrubbed clean many times.
 If you find yourself cleaning the toilet more and more, then it might be time to just buy a new one and rid yourself of some extra maintenance.

 5. In order to save water and money.